lwjohnst86/nefa-code/doc/manuscript.md

 All analyses were performed using R 3.3.1 [@Rbase], along with the R packages geepack 1.2.0.1 for GEE <!--[@Hoejsgaard2006a]-->, caret 6.0.70 for PLS-DA, and lcmm 1.7.5 for
 LCMM.
-The R code for this manuscript is available at {{add link before submission}}.
+The R code for this manuscript is available at https://figshare.com/s/a45a1e1eec5d9421eba3.
 Results were considered statistically significance at p<0.05, after adjusting for multiple testing using the Benjamini-Hochberg False Discovery Rate [@Benjamini1995a].